Kai-46/rpc_triangulation_solver/readme.md

-## Triangulation solver for the RPC model used in satellite images
+# Triangulation Solver for the RPC Model used in Satellite Images

+## Introduction
+An RPC model maps a 3D point (lat, lon, alt) to a pixel (col, row) in a satellite image.
+It is a non-linear mapping.

+For a specific 3D point, if you have multiple observations in different images, then you can triangulate the 3D point's coordinates with RPC models.
+This repo implements this functionality.

-The triangulation solver requires the local linearization of RPC model as input.
-It basically operates in two steps.
+The triangulation solver basically operates in three steps:

+* linearize each RPC model in a local area, or you can say 'locally approxmiate each RPC model with an affine model';
-* solve a linear system to get a initial guess of the 3D point coordinates
+* solve a linear system to get an initial guess of the 3D point's coordinates;
-* then, use ceres to iteratively refine the initial guess by solving a non-linear least square problem
+* then, use [ceres](http://ceres-solver.org/) to iteratively refine the initial guess by minimizing the average reprojection error.

+## Installation